masonmedia/vuepress-docs/docs/src/ui/components.md

 ## **Issues**

-Components all rely heavily on context-specific code to function: this includes JSON/data structures, javascript, LMS functions, css, and images.
+TAM components all rely heavily on context-specific code to function: this includes JSON/data structures, javascript, LMS functions, css, and images.
 As such, **if the base HTML of a component is copied and pasted from one project into another - or even from one page to another in the same project - it will not work.**

 ### Example

 #### **Carousels**

-TAM carousels current have code divided into the base HTML structure, text content in JSON, image/slide urls in an array in the data() option, initialization in the mounted option/hook, and css located in both on-page style tags and separate css files.
-This means devs need to go to multiple places if edits need to be made to this component.
+TAM carousels current have code divided into the base HTML structure, text content in JSON, image/slide urls in an array in the `data()` option, initialization in the `mounted()` option/hook, and css located in both on-page style tags and separate css files.
+This means devs need to go to multiple places if edits need to be made or if the component is required for another project (see below).

 #### **Locating components**

 Component code is most often divided between (at minimum) `HTML` and `JSON` files.
 To copy a component from one project to another is a multistep process:

-+ First the component must be found in the project; this usually entails cloning the repo and clicking through the course to find which page it's on;
++ First the component must be found in the project; this usually entails cloning the original repo and clicking through the course to find which page it's on;
 + The first problem occurs when **the pages of the course and the pages of HTML/JSON do not match:**
     - i.e. in `citi_euc`, page 3 of the actual WBT is page 4 of HTML and JSON.
-+ The component then must be located on the page, and copied, in addition to the related JSON, as well as any related javascript and css
++ The component then must be located on the page and copied, in addition to the related JSON, as well as any related javascript and css.
     - it can be a difficult task locating and parsing what custom JS and LMS functions go along with the component (see below).

 #### JSON